d3vilh/openvpn-ui/README.md

   </details>

 ## Configuration
 **OpenVPN UI** can be accessed on own port (*e.g. http://localhost:8080), the default user and password is `admin/gagaZush` preconfigured in `config.yml` if you are using Raspberry-Gateway or Openvpn-aws projects.
-For standalone installation, you can pass your own credentials via environment variables to container (refer to Manual installation).
+For standalone installation, you can pass your own credentials via environment variables to container (refer to [Manual installation](https://github.com/d3vilh/openvpn-ui#manual-installation)).

 ### Container volume
-The container volume can be inicialized by using the [d3vilh/openvpn-server](https://github.com/d3vilh/raspberry-gateway/tree/master/openvpn-server/openvpn-docker) image with included scripts to automatically generate everything you need on the first run:
+The container volume can be initialized by using the [d3vilh/openvpn-server](https://github.com/d3vilh/raspberry-gateway/tree/master/openvpn-server/openvpn-docker) image with included scripts to automatically generate everything you need on the first run:
  - Diffie-Hellman parameters
  - an EasyRSA CA key and certificate
  - a new private key
  - a self-certificate matching the private key for the OpenVPN server
  - a TLS auth key from HMAC security

-However you can generate all the above components on OpenVPN UI `Configuration > Maintenance` page post installation process.
+However you can generate all the above components on OpenVPN UI `Configuration > Maintenance` page.

 ### EasyRSA vars
+You can update all EasyRSA parameters with OpenVPN UI on `Configuration > EasyRSA vars` page.
+You also can set custom EasyRSA vars for every new Client Certificate during its creation.

-If you are running OpenVPN-UI manually please be sure `easy-rsa.vars` is set properly and placed in `.config` container volume as `easy-rsa.vars`.
+If you are running OpenVPN-UI as manuall installation, please be sure `easy-rsa.vars` is set properly and placed in `.config` container volume as `easy-rsa.vars`.

 In this case your custom EasyRSA options will be applied on the first OpenVPN Server start post PKI init step.